Dracaena draco

-Dracaena draco, the Canary Islands dragon tree or drago, is a subtropical tree in the genus Dracaena, native to the Canary Islands, Cape Verde, Madeira, western Morocco, and is thought to be introduced in the Azores.
-Its closest living relative is the dragon blood tree of Socotra, Dracaena cinnabari.
+Dracaena draco, the Canary Islands dragon tree or drago, is a subtropical tree in the genus Dracaena, native to the Canary Islands, Cape Verde, Madeira, western Morocco, and possibly introduced into the Azores.

 It was first described by Carl Linnaeus in 1762 as Asparagus draco.
 In 1767 he assigned it to the new genus, Dracaena.

+A related tree of similar appearance, the Socotra dragon tree Dracaena cinnabari, grows on the island of Socotra, Yemen, more than 7000 km from the Canary Islands.